ndsvw/Bitcoin-Supply-Calculator/README.md

 The first block was mined on 2009-01-03 by "Satoshi Nakamoto".

 The first halving was on 2012-11-28 (from 50 BTC to 25 BTC) and the second one on 2016-07-09 (from 25 BTC to 12.5 BTC)...
+There are 32 halvings and 210,000 blocks after than (in 2140) the reward will drop from 1 Satoshi (0,00000001 Bitcoins) to 0.

-*This algorithm calculates the given BTC-supply after a given block regarding this halving-rule.
+*This algorithm calculates the total BTC-supply after a given block regarding this halving-rule.
 The calculated value is the hypothetical largest possible supply after the given block.
-Lost bitcoins (because someone lost his or her private key(s), died without giving someone access to the bitcoins, etc) are of course not considered in this algorithm.*
+Lost bitcoins (because someone lost his or her private key(s), died without giving someone access to the bitcoins, etc) are of course not considered by this algorithm.*

+There is an upper bound of around 21M bitcoins (actually only 20,999,999.9769)

 More about the reward-halving: https://www.bitcoinmining.com/what-is-the-bitcoin-block-reward/

+More about why it's not 21M: https://bitcoin.stackexchange.com/questions/38994/will-there-be-21-million-bitcoins-eventually

 ## Examples